USDA-SCINet/scinet-site/sn_collections/_guides/rclone.md

 ---
-title: Transferring files between a USDA Box account and SciNet
+title: Rclone: Moving Data To and From Cloud Resources
 description: Using rclone
 # author: Jordan Hoosman